-7 INFORMATION AND DATA
+7. INFORMATION AND DATA

-7.1 Information requirements
+7.1.
+Information requirements

-- 7.1.1 The Member must ask the Entity to provide: - (a) all relevant information required for the valuation, including data and reports; and - (b) access to staff and/or contractors of the Entity. - 7.1.2 The Member must take reasonable steps to verify the consistency, completeness and accuracy of the information provided by the Entity (for example, by undertaking reconciliations against the Entity's financial statements, trial balances and/or other relevant records, if these are available). - 7.1.3 The Member must consider: - (a) the administration and accounting procedures for policies and claims; - (b) the characteristics of insurance policies, underwriting and claim processes; and
+7.1.1.
+The Member must request the Entity to provide:

+- (a) all relevant information required for the valuation, including data and other documents; and - (b) access to staff and/or contractors of the Entity. - 7.1.2.
+The Member must take reasonable steps to verify the consistency, completeness and accuracy of the information provided by the Entity (for example, by undertaking reconciliations against the Entity's financial statements, trial balances and/or other relevant records, if these are available). - 7.1.3.
+The Member must consider: - (a) the administration and accounting procedures for policies and claims; - (b) the characteristics of insurance policies, underwriting and claim processes; and - (c) the relevant economic, legal and social environments and trends.